Skip to content

 pnpm add @daloyjs/core

 I could pretend a release candidate means we are basically done.
 We are not, and the roadmap says so out loud.
 The engineering bar is met: the API has been additive across the whole beta train, coverage sits around 99% lines and 92% branches, the supply-chain gates are green, and the benchmark suite is public.
-What is left before 1.0.0 GA is deliberately not code.
+What is left before stable is deliberately not code.

 What I want from you